TheRatio/tv-vault/README.md

 ## To run

 `npm start` to run the script.
-It is recommended to run this script at most once per day, as Show Of The Day does not change throughout the 24 hour period.
+It is recommended to run this script at most once per day, as Show Of The Day only changes daily.